slatedocs/slate/source/includes/_python.md

         To change that, directly configure the python <code>logging</code> module as per <a href="#python-logging">the below documentation</a>.
         <br>
         <br>
         Prior to version 2.6.0, this was called `log_level`.
-That name now works as an alias, but is deprecated and will log a warning.
+That name now works as an alias, and takes precedence.
       </td>
       <td>
         <code>"info"</code>